sdoxsee/sdoxsee.github.io/blog/_posts/2019-12-17-merry-microservices-part2-ui-gateway.md

 We're now getting to the point where we need to jump to the server-side to understand what's going on.

-### YAML OAuth2 configuration
+### YAML OAuth 2.0 configuration

 How does Spring Security know to redirect us to Keycloak?
-Well, we tell set it up with an OAuth2 client registration.
+Well, we tell set it up with an OAuth 2.0 client registration.
 Here's a part of our `src/main/resources/application.yml`:

 {% highlight yaml %}
 # ...